VirakMC7788/BedrockMusic/README.md

 ## Add songs
 If you want to add songs, just drag them into the `plugin_data/BedrockMusic/` folder.
 They will automatically register while loading the plugin -> you have to restart after adding new songs
+If you don't want to create your own songs, here is a [link](https://github.com/Ruinscraft/powder-resources/tree/master/songs/songs) to finished songs.
+(These are not mine)

 ## Configuration
 You can change that the song will only be played to a player if he is in a certain radius to a position in`plugin_data/BedrockMusic/config.yml`.